 In all other decisions by planning authorities on applications for planning permission, the applicant has the right to make a planning appeal to the Scottish Ministers against the terms of the authority’s decision.
 Circular 4/2013 and the Directorate for Planning and Environmental Appeals website have more information on Planning Appeals.

 Environmental Impact Assessment (EIA) is a systematic means of assessing the likely significant environmental effects arising from a proposed development and seek opportunities to avoid or mitigate adverse effects or enhance positive ones.

 Developments falling within a description in Schedule 1 to the 2017 EIA Regulations always requires an EIA.
 Development of a type listed in Schedule 2 to the 2017 EIA Regulations will require an EIA if it is found through the screening process that it’s likely to have a significant effect on the environment.

 Useful information can be found in the following documents:

 - Planning Circular 1/2017: Environmental Impact Assessment regulations

 - Planning Advice Note 1/2013: Environmental Impact Assessment

 - Planning Advice Note 1/2013 Annex A: further reading

-- Guidance on EIA screening
+- EIA checklist

 The main relevant Scottish legislation is the Planning (Hazardous Substances) (Scotland) Act 1997 and the Town and Country Planning (Hazardous Substances) (Scotland) Regulations 2015.